magento/merchdocs/src/marketing/prex-type-visualsim.md

 ### Suggested storefront labels

--  "You may also like"
+-  You may also like
--  "We found other products you might like"
+-  We found other products you might like
--  "Inspired by this style"
+-  Inspired by this style

 ## Example